Published October 4, 2020

 Relevant, engaging content is the key to customer experience.
 Finding the right content mix is essential.

 Troy: One of the social insights is: what people care about.
 The top two graphs to the left, show different subreddits related to banking, and how much activity is happening.
 So we know which type of content people are talking about.
 It breaks down to the very detailed.
 Using a tool like Talkwalker, you can see the emerging conversations about personal finance.
 When we publish content, it's not the same generic stuff everyone else is doing.
 The graphs at the bottom show our content mix versus competitors.
 We can look at who's sharing what type of content, and then, look at engagement.
-At a glance, we know how our approach of talking to customers is resonating and how it compares to competitors.
+At a glance, we know our financial service marketing to customers is resonating and how it compares to competitors.
 Social data is great for benchmarking how well you're providing relevant content.

 Todd: I know you've been looking at pre and post COVID sentiment and themes, and it'd be great to understand a little bit of these changing times and show any themes that you uncovered as well.